bhavansing/alphablogproject/README.md

-#This README would normally document whatever steps are necessary to get the
+#i have also added some more lines to my read me file to test some more scenarios yessss

-application up and running.
+This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover: